 The premises location has been made known to us

-Any studio MUST be manufacturing its own stained glass items
+Any studio MUST be manufacturing its own stained or fused glass items

-Resellers of glass, hardware and patterns are not eligible for inclusion in the studio registers
+Resellers of glass, hardware, patterns or products are not eligible for inclusion in the studio registers

 We reserve the right to exclude any site